Neel-Schaffer has designs on easing traffic congestion in Atlanta

 The combined cost is estimated at $1 billion.

-Neel-Schaffer’s role includes all design elements for the SR 400 portion of the project, from Hammond Drive to Pitts Road.
+Neel-Schaffer’s role included all design elements for the SR 400 portion of the project, from Hammond Drive to Pitts Road.
 This includes six major bridges, 4.05 miles of retaining walls, 5.67 miles of noise walls, roadway improvements for the 400 mainline and new CD lanes, roadway improvements for Mt.
 Vernon Road, and a diverging diamond interchange at Abernathy Road.

 In addition to rebuilding the I-285/SR 400 interchange, this project will make improvements along I-285 from west of Roswell Road in Fulton County, to east of Ashford-Dunwoody Road in DeKalb County (4.3 miles).
 SR 400 will be improved from the Glenridge Connector to Pitts Road (6.2 miles).
 This project was approved environmentally as two separate projects, but it will be constructed as one.